kubernetes/website/docs/concepts/tools/kubectl/object-management-overview.md

 Advantages compared to *imperative object configuration*:

-- Updates keep changes made directly to live objects, even if they are not written back to the object config
+- Updates keep changes made directly to live objects, even if they are not merged back to the object config
 - Better support for operating on directories and automatically detecting operation types per-object *(create, patch, delete)*

 Disadvantages compared to *imperative object configuration*: